 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-The diagnosis of DTs is usually based on the symptoms and signs of the disorder.
+The diagnosis of DTs is usually based on the symptoms and signs of the disorder after stopping alcohol use.
 Tests may include:

 Treatment can be difficult.
-DTs are likely to last for 5-7 days.
 Clearing of DTs may begin in 12-24 hours, but may take up to 2-10 days.
 Treatment for alcohol abuse is necessary after DTs are under control.